iumiCash/iumiCash.github.io/docs/orders/create_order.md

 ???+ info "Header parameters"

-    `RequestId` *string*
-    :    Idempotency key for request.
-See [idempotency] for more information.

     `Authorization` *string* **required**
+    :    The identifier (such as a bearer token) is required to validate the third-party system to access the resource.
-    :    To make REST API calls, include the bearer token in this header with the `Bearer` authentication scheme.
-The value is `Bearer <Access-Token>`
+         To make REST API calls, include the bearer token in this header with the `Bearer` authentication scheme.
+         The value is `Bearer <Access-Token>`.
+To get access token see access token.

     `Content-Type` *string* **required**
-    :    The media type.
-Required for operations with a request body.
+    :    The media type is required for operations with a request body.
          The value is `application/<format>`, where format is `json`.

+    `RequestId` *string*
+    :    The idempotency key is used to correlate request payloads with response payloads.
+See [idempotency] for more information.

 ### Request